SRGBmods/public/README.md

 *Explaination of what this repository contains (directory names listed below):*

+**automation:** example files for being able to control SignalRGB via different hardware or software.

 **components:** Verified devices connected to aRGB controllers that should go in `%userprofile%\Documents\WhirlwindFX\Components`

 **plugins:** Updated Device plugins that should go in `%userprofile%\Documents\WhirlwindFX\Plugins`